ram-ravi/Creditcard-Fraud-Detection/README.md

-## Creditcard -Fraud Detection Algorithm on Imbalanced Dataset:
+## Creditcard Fraud Detection (NearMiss & SMOTE)Algorithm on Imbalanced Dataset:
 This is an excerpt from a notebook on Kaggle done by Janio Martinez.

 ### Our Goals: